tiagolpires/pinterest-clone/README.md

 ## About this Project
 GraphQL and node.js clone of the website Pinterest.

+## Functionalities
+- See all pins created
+- Create your own pins providing a title, description and image url
+- See created Pins
+- Delete your Pins
+- Save Pins from other users
+- See saved Pins
+- Delete saved Pins
+- Create an account using Google Authentication
+- Login using Google Authentication

 ## Built With
  - [GraphQL](https://graphql.org/) - Query Language
  - [Passport](http://www.passportjs.org/) - User Authentication